plajjan/ddos-gen/README.md

 10:51:06.549633 a0:36:9f:58:41:7a > 01:80:c2:00:00:00, 802.3, length 38: LLC, dsap STP (0x42) Individual, ssap STP (0x42) Command, ctrl 0x03: STP 802.1d, Config, Flags [none], bridge-id 8000.a0:36:9f:58:41:7a.8002, length 35
 ```

-## doube-tagged frames and an example for dot1q priority setting
+## double-tagged frames and an example for dot1q priority setting

 Double-tagged frames can be sent via comma-separated vlan-ids with the "-vid" knob.